-The Lee-on-the-Solent GC requires that anyone wishing to take photographic or video images, at any Lee-on-the-Solent GC event at which children under the age of 18 are participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the Lee on the Solent GC Championship Office.
+BCLGA requires that anyone wishing to take photographic or video images, at any BCLGA event at which children under the age of 18 are participating, in an official or professional capacity or using 'professional' camera or video equipment registers their details with the BCLGA Championship Office.
 This must be done before carrying out any such activity on the golf course (including the practice ground) or surrounding area or in the clubhouse.